The Lhasapoo is a breed build for companionship. With a rich, elegant past, this hybrid is bound to be friendly and cute, but also protective.

 Things you need to consider include:

 – An area where your puppy to play, rest and stretch.
-The Lhasapoo isn’t a large dog, therefore will only need a moderate amount of space for this.
+The Lhasapoo isn’t a large dog, therefore it will only need a moderate amount of space for this.

 – Colour preference.
 Look at the possible colors of the Lhasapoo (which will be listed in this guide) and pick the one you’d like the most.